awsdocs/aws-proton-user-guide/doc_source/ag-svc-delete.md

-# Delete<a name="ug-svc-delete"></a>
+# Delete a service<a name="ag-svc-delete"></a>

-You can delete a service, with its instances and pipeline, by using the console or the AWS CLI\.
+You can delete an AWS Proton service, with its instances and pipeline, by using the AWS Proton console or the AWS CLI\.

+You can't delete a service that has any service instance with an attached component\.
+To delete such a service, you should first update all attached components to detach them from their service instances\.
+For more information about components, see [AWS Proton components](ag-components.md)\.

 ------
 #### [ AWS Management Console ]